 Northam - Kalgoorlie

 After a hearty breakfast we take the Great Eastern Highway through Meckering, a town made famous by its earthquake of October 1968.
 As we travel through the wheat belt with its vistas of small towns, farm lands, granite rock outcrops and scenic hills, keep an eye out for wildflowers along the roadside.
-Stop for a picnic lunch along the way before arriving into Coolgardie which is the original site of Western Australia’s goldrush of the 1890s.
+Stop for lunch along the way before arriving into Coolgardie which is the original site of Western Australia's goldrush of the 1890s.
 Continue on to Kalgoorlie, where we will stay for the next two nights.

 Kalgoorlie Super Pit

 As you explore Kalgoorlie today you will realise the foresight CY O'Connor had when he instigated the 563 kilometre long water pipeline, back in 1903.
 Notice the beautifully restored civic buildings, unusual pubs and a bronze statue of Paddy Hannan.
 This morning take a guided tour of the Kalgoorlie Super Pit, Australia's largest gold producing mine.
 Enjoy some free time to browse the shops and purchase your own lunch.
 See Hammond Park with animals and birds surrounding the miniature Bavarian Castle built from local gemstones, before returning to your motel for dinner.
 (Please be aware that when visiting the Kalgoorlie Super Pit, long sleeve shirts, long pants and closed in shoes are required and you must also be able to pass an alcohol breath test of 0.00%.)